East London, South Africa: Transport

-East London is serviced by two national roads: the coastal N2 highway connects it to Qonce, Makhanda, Gqeberha and Cape Town to the west and Mthatha and Durban to the east.
-It is the southern end of the N6, which runs north via Komani and Aliwal North to Bloemfontein.
+East London is serviced by two national roads, the N2 and the N6.
+The coastal N2 highway connects it to Qonce, Makhanda, Gqeberha and Cape Town to the west and Mthatha and Durban to the east.
+The N6 runs north via Komani and Aliwal North to Bloemfontein.
 Older sections of the N2 have been renumbered the R102.
-The R72 is an alternative route to Port Elizabeth, via Port Alfred.
-The R346 is an alternative route to King William's Town.
+The R72 is an alternative route to Gqeberha, via Port Alfred.
 East London, like South Africa's other major cities, uses Metropolitan (or M) routes as a third tier for its major intra-city roads.

 East London railway station offers long-distance passenger services to Cape Town and Johannesburg via Springfontein, and local services.

 King Phalo Airport is a commercial airport with service to other large South African metropolitan areas.